-The District's Continuous Improvement Plan (CIP) outlines broad goals and strategies across levels (primary, middle and high) that address academic achievement in literacy, mathematics and graduation completion as well as social-emotional goals that promote mental health wellness, social-emotional regulation and restorative practices.
+The District's Integrated Plan (DIP) submitted to the Oregon Department of Education outlines broad goals and strategies across levels (primary, middle and high) that address academic achievement in literacy, mathematics and graduation completion as well as social-emotional goals that promote mental health wellness, social-emotional regulation and restorative practices.

-School Work Plans outline more specific goals and strategies, aligned to the District CIP that address areas for academic and social-emotional growth, specifically targeted towards areas of disparities.
+School Work Plans outline more specific goals and strategies, aligned to the District DIP that address areas for academic and social-emotional growth, specifically targeted towards areas of disparities.